Anhel02/qc_dirac/README.md

 Physical Review A, 95(4), 042343.
 [DOI: 10.1103/PhysRevA.95.042343](http://dx.doi.org/10.1103/PhysRevA.95.042343)

 ## Acknowledgments

-Special thanks to the supervisor Dr. Ezequiel Valero Lafuente for his guidance throughout the project.
+Special thanks to the supervisor Ezequiel Valero Lafuente for his guidance throughout the project.